-- requesting a lower fee from your supplier for the sample
+- request a lower fee from the panel for the sample

-- requesting a higher sample size for no increase in fee
+- request a higher sample size for no increase in fee

-- asking your provider to put some measures into the questionnaire to slow down respondents at certain questions
+- ask the panel to put some measures into the questionnaire to slow down respondents at certain questions

 When you request the LOI from the soft launch you can ask for it on a respondent by respondent, rather than overall average, basis.
 Beware of any panel that will not give you this.
 Its basic information which they will be collecting.
 This information may shock you, because it could hide the fact that the overall average “LOI” looks okay, but it hides the fact that some respondents complete the questionnaire so quickly that they cannot possibly have read the questions.
 If this is the case you can agree a minimum “time to complete”.

 If you would like to know any more, or would like us to quote for running a survey for you, please just contact us.